 Gentle exfoliation, ideally using a chemical-based exfoliator such as salicylic acid weekly, can help remove dead skin cells, excess oil, and other debris from the skin’s surface.

-Apply exfoliating products in gentle, small, circular motions for around 30 seconds or under using warm water.
+For best results, people should apply exfoliating products in gentle, small, circular motions for around 30 seconds or less using warm water.

 4. Using blotting papers or medicated pads

-Blotting papers and medicated pads can usually help absorb excess oil from the surface of the skin.
+Blotting papers and medicated pads can usually help absorb excess oil from the skin’s surface.

-Gently press blotting papers or pads against the skin for a few seconds, and use a new paper or pad when it becomes filled with oil or debris.
+People can gently press blotting papers or pads against the skin for a few seconds.
+It’s best to use a new paper or pad when it becomes filled with oil or debris.

 5. Moisturizing regularly